omarreis/vsop2013/gravityIntegration/README.md

 Because V1/2 is a much better estimate of mean speed in the T0->T1 interval than V0 is, leapfrog integration results are much better than Euler's.

-Note that there are even better integration methods, but leapfrog so simple and ellegant.   :)
+Note that there are even better integration methods, but leapfrog is so simple and ellegant.   :)

 The leapfrog integration algorithm goes like this: